imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ### Anonymous Functions (Lambda)

-Lambda is small anonymous function.
-It can take any number of arguments,but it can have only the expression.
+Lambda is a small anonymous function.
+It can take any number of arguments, but it can have only the expression.

-**_lambda_**  keyword is used to defined the lambda function.
+**_lambda_**  keyword used to define the lambda function.

 For example,

-Lambda function with one arguments
+Lambda function with one argument
 ```
 add = lambda a: a+100
 print(add(1))